Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+9/08 5:02 am - Fixed bug where Tease AI would crash trying to pull images from Contact Image Directories that were not set

 9/06 2:46 am - Fixed issue where domme would accept a user's message as the answer to a question she was in the middle of typing

 9/05 5:36 am - Tease AI will no longer call Long Edge Interrupts during End scripts